kkots/ggxrd_hitbox_overlay_2211/README.md

 comboRecipe_showCharge = true

 ; Specify true or false.
+; Setting this to true will make the Combo Recipe panel clear when positions are reset only.
+; This won't include when the round ends due to one of the players dying, but will include round ; resets that happened due to timeout. comboRecipe_clearOnPositionReset = true

+; Specify true or false.
 ; Setting this to true will make the Combo Recipe panel display without a background, just text and grid cell outlines. comboRecipe_transparentBackground = false